gopik/storage-reading-list/Paxos.md

 Replicated state machines receive same commands in the same order under following conditions

-* Majority - System makes process as long as majority of servers are up (respond to messages from each other)
+* Majority - System makes progress as long as majority of servers are up (respond to messages from each other)
 * Failure Model
     * Fail stop (non byzantine) - Servers fail by failing to receive messages and responding to messages, examples - crashes, disconnect from network etc.
     * Delayed/lost/out of order messages - Message can take arbitrarily long to be delivered,